fredericlw/IndieStudio/readme.md

 > A clone of Bomberman made in C++, using Raylib, Boost, featuring custom Raylib encapsulation, a flexible Entity-Component System, AI, controller support.

 ## 💣 Build Instructions 💣

-At this repo's root :
+At the root of this repository :
-Make sure you have the latest submodules...
+Make sure you have the latest submodules
 ```sh
 git submodule update --remote
 ```

 Then :
 ```sh
 mkdir build && cd build && cmake --build . && cd ..